 This document contains detailed information about the setup of this call, general rules for conduct, the planned timeline for both this call and the development of a standard, detailed information on what needs to be submitted, and the next steps following the evaluation of responses to the call.

 This call focuses on the compression of images and videos and thus responses are expected to produce decoded images and videos that can be used by a pre-defined set of machine vision algorithms to generate the performance results.

+CLARIFICATION (2022-06-15): This call requires proponents to submit technology suitable for compressing videos.
+It is mandatory to provide results for machine vision tasks such as object tracking for video datasets.
+The exact submission requirements are listed in Section 8.7.

 Who may participate